-Fdstkn = Volume of the gaseous fuel and feedstock used in month n at reference temperature and pressure conditions (Rm 3).
-If a mass flow meter is used, measure the gaseous product produced in month "n" in kg and replace the term "MW/MVC" with "1".
+Fdstkn = Volume of the gaseous fuel and feedstock used in month n at reference temperature and pressure conditions (Rm).
+If a mass flow meter is used, measure the gaseous product

-CCn = Weighted average carbon content of the gaseous fuel and feedstock, from the results of one or more analyses for month n (Rm3 at reference temperature and pressure conditions as used by the facility).
+Weighted average carbon content of the gaseous fuel and feedstock, from the results of one or more analyses for month n (Rm3 at reference temperature and pressure conditions as used by the facility).
 If a mass flow meter is used, measure the feedstock used in month n in kg and replace the term "MW/MVC" with "1".